-Molina Providers shall develop and implement confidentiality procedures to guard Member protected health information, in accordance with HIPAA privacy standards and all other applicable Federal and State regulations.
+Molina providers shall develop and implement confidentiality procedures to guard member protected health information in accordance with HIPAA privacy standards and all other applicable federal and state regulations.
 This should include, and is not limited to, the following:

-- Ensure that medical information is released only in accordance with applicable Federal or State Law in pursuant to court orders or subpoenas. - Maintain records and information in an accurate and timely manner. - Ensure timely access by Members to the records and information that pertain to them. - Abide by all Federal and State Laws regarding confidentiality and disclosure of medical records or other health and enrollment information. - Medical Records are protected from unauthorized access. - Access to computerized confidential information is restricted. - Precautions are taken to prevent inadvertent or unnecessary disclosure of protected health information. - Education and training for all staff on handling and maintaining protected health care information.
+- Ensure that medical information is released only in accordance with applicable federal or state law in pursuant to court orders or subpoenas - Maintain records and information in an accurate and timely manner - Ensure timely access by members to the records and information that pertain to them - Abide by all federal and state laws regarding confidentiality and disclosure of medical records or other health and enrollment information - Medical records are protected from unauthorized access - Access to computerized confidential information is restricted - Precautions are taken to prevent inadvertent or unnecessary disclosure of protected health information - Education and training for all staff on handling and maintaining protected health care information

-Additional information on medical records is available from your local Molina Quality department.
-For additional information regarding HIPAA, please see the Compliance section of this Provider Manual.
+Additional information on medical records is available from your local Molina quality department.
+For additional information regarding HIPAA, please refer to the compliance section of this provider manual.